catherineluse/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 {{% /accordion %}}

+{{% /tab %}}
+{{% /tabs %}}

+### Last Step: Configure the Rancher Server URL

+When you log in to the Rancher management server for the first time, you will be prompted to enter the server URL.
+This is the endpoint that downstream Kubernetes clusters will use to communicate with the Rancher management server, and it cannot be changed later.
+For the server URL, we recommend using the DNS name that forwards traffic to the load balancer in front of your Rancher server nodes.

+### System Charts

 If you are installing Rancher v2.3.0+, the installation is complete.

 If you are installing Rancher versions prior to v2.3.0, you will not be able to use the packaged system charts.
-Since the Rancher system charts are hosted in Github, an air gapped installation will not be able to access these charts.
+Since the Rancher system charts are hosted in GitHub, an air gapped installation will not be able to access these charts.
 Therefore, you must [configure the Rancher system charts]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0).

-{{% /tab %}}
-{{% /tabs %}}